fredhutchio/coding_for_cancer/README.md

   - developing computational thinking
   - understanding the process of biomedical research
   - coding with R
-- Questions these materials will help participants answer include:
-  - What is research?
-How does biomedical research work?

 Target audience:
 - assumes no prior coding experience